Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Introduction

 In this paper, instead of working with restrictive or often unrealistic assumptions on the agent's knowledge and behavior, we build on foundational decision-theoretic concepts, such as \emph{forecasts} and \emph{calibration}~\citep{dawid1982well,foster1997calibrated,foster1998asymptotic}.
-In practice, while agents may not observe principal's true strategies $\h_t$, they can form \emph{calibrated forecasts} --- a notion of consistency in beliefs about $\h_t$ --- to which they then best respond.
-Indeed, such a decision-theoretic perspective on game dynamics led to seminal results on converging to correlated and Nash equilibria in simultaneous multi-player games~\citep{foster1997calibrated,kakade2008deterministic}.
+In practice, while agents may not observe the principal's true strategies $\h_t$, they can form \emph{calibrated forecasts} --- a notion of consistency in beliefs about $\h_t$ --- to which they then best respond. {From an uncertainty quantification point of view, calibrated forecasts provide a principled way of dealing with uncertainty of the environment so that agents can still perform well in its presence.} Indeed, such a decision-theoretic perspective on game dynamics led to seminal results on converging to correlated and Nash equilibria in simultaneous multi-player games~\citep{foster1997calibrated,kakade2008deterministic}.
 Our work brings the perspective of calibrated forecasts to principal-agent games.
-In this paper, we introduce \emph{Calibrated Stackelberg Games (CSG)}---a class that is more general than standard SGs--- and ask: